cosmos/cosmos-sdk/CONTRIBUTING.md

 ### Strategy Discovery

-* Develop long term priorities, strategy and roadmap for the SDK
+* Develop long term priorities, strategy and roadmap for the Cosmos SDK
 * Release committee not yet defined as there is already a roadmap that can be used for the time being

 ### Concept Approval